- Home

 One of the best ways to find the cheapest available flights is to use a comparison site, such as Google Flights, Kayak, Skyscanner or Momondo, all of which can help you find the cheapest dates and times to travel to your chosen destination, offering you a range of options to find the best deal for you.
 Alternatively, if you aren’t set on a specific destination or date, you can use any of these platforms to look at flights from your chosen airport to destinations across the world to see where is cheapest and when.

-6. Don’t pay for your seats
+6. Don’t pay extra for your seats

 However, consumer association Which? found that a group of four people could expect to pay up to £192 to reserve standard seats together on certain flights.
 It’s worth knowing that of those surveyed, 95% of short-haul passengers who didn’t pay extra said they were given seats together anyway.
-So unless you’re planning a long-haul flight, not paying to choose your seats is usually worth the gamble.
+So, unless you’re planning a long-haul flight, not paying to choose your seats is often worth the gamble.
 There are certain airlines that are notorious for splitting groups up if they don’t pay to choose their seats, so do your research before you book if this is important to you.

-7. Watch out for luggage allowance changes
+7. Watch out for luggage allowances

 8. Always be prepared - book in advance